 What to Avoid in Your LinkedIn Headline?

 A bad headline can be enough to put off possible connections.
-This is because people will see it before they decide whether or not to connect with you on LinkedIn.
-Even though you have only 120 characters to work with, there are some pitfalls that will make it difficult for people to see your brilliant qualities and abilities.
+This is because people will see it before deciding whether to connect with you on LinkedIn.
+Even though you have only 120 characters to work with, some pitfalls will make it difficult for people to see your brilliant qualities and abilities.

 When writing your LinkedIn headline, here are a few things you should avoid if you want to make a good impression: